MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2023

+- On the Disconnect Between Theory and Practice of Overparametrized Neural Networks. [[paper]](https://arxiv.org/abs/2310.00137)
+  - Jonathan Wenger, Felix Dangel, Agustinus Kristiadi.
+  - Key Word: Overparameterized Neural Networks; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> This paper explores the theoretical concept of the infinite-width limit of neural networks, which relates them to kernel methods.
+While previous research suggested potential advantages in optimization, uncertainty quantification, and continual learning, the paper's empirical findings indicate that these benefits do not apply to practical, large-width neural network architectures.
+This disconnect between theory and practice questions the practical significance of the infinite-width limit.

 - Fixing the NTK: From Neural Network Linearizations to Exact Convex Programs. [[paper]](https://arxiv.org/abs/2309.15096)
   - Rajat Vadiraj Dwaraknath, Tolga Ergen, Mert Pilanci.
   - Key Word: Neural Tangent Kernel; Convex Optimization.